Call For A FREE Consultation

 PURCHASE PRICE REFUND

-A consumer cannot force a manufacturer to replace their vehicle and a manufacturer cannot force a consumer to accept a replacement.
-While this is something to explore on a case by case, a refund (called restitution in the law) is the typical remedy for a consumer.
+A consumer cannot force a manufacturer to replace their vehicle, and a manufacturer cannot force a consumer to accept a replacement.
+While this is something to explore on a case-by-case basis, a refund (called restitution in the law) is the typical remedy for a consumer.

 A refund typically includes